seanox/aspect-js/manual/en/introduction.md

 https://example.local/example/#path
 ```

-In accordance with the file system, also here absolute and relative paths as
+According to the file system, absolute, relative and additionally functional
-well as functional paths are supported.
+paths are also supported here.
-Paths consist exclusively of word characters and underscores (based on composite
+Paths consist exclusively of word characters, underscores and optionally the
-IDs) and must begin with a letter and use the hash character as separator and
-root.
+minus character (based on combined) IDs.
+The hash character is used as separator
+and root.
+Spaces are not supported.

 [Learn more](mvc.md#virtual-paths)

-### Object-/Model-Binding
+### Object/Model Binding

 TODO:

 ## Components

+TODO:

 Seanox aspect-js aims at a modular and component-based architecture.
 The
 framework supports declarative marking of components in the markup, outsourcing